tektoncd/community/teps/0110-decouple-catalog-organization-and-reference.md

 This TEP proposes to make the *Hub* and any other **official** mean of consuming Tekton resources from the community decoupled from where we author them.
 In a gist, this aims to make the repository `tektoncd/catalog` an implementation detail.
-One approach is to support long-term and non-changing URI to refer to resources via `https://` endpoints, such as the Hub or OCI images.
-Another approach is to support remote resolution, through Hub Resolver and Git Resolver, that does not depend on the organization of the Catalogs.
+One approach is to support long-term and non-changing URI to refer to resources via endpoints.
+Another approach is to support remote resolution, through Hub Resolver, that does not depend on the organization of the Tekton Catalogs.

 ## Motivation